Mikeysax/mikey/README.md

 #### <strong>Version History:</strong>

-<strong>3.9.14</strong>: Updated Universal API Templates to use latest React and updated server side rendering setup with Hydrate and NodeStream.
+<strong>3.10.0</strong>: Updated Universal API Templates to use latest React and updated server side rendering setup with Hydrate and NodeStream.
 Improved Webpack config as well.
+Refactored pieces of mikey and implemented use of yarn to install project dependencies.

 <strong>3.9.7</strong>: *Mikey* Universal API Template uses sequelize by default instead of waterline.
 Cleaned up README.